getodk/aggregate/cloud-config/README.md

 **Access to the machine and users**
 - The stack only exposes the standard SSH port (22) and the standard HTTP/HTTPS ports (80/443).
 - You can log into the machine using SSH and the user `root`.
-  - The `root` user has your SSH public key installed, which grants you the ability to log into the machine without using passwords.
-  - If you prefer to log in using a password, run the `passwd` command in your first SSH session to give the `root` user a password.

 **Access to ODK Aggregate**
 - ODK Aggregate is the only webapp deployed in Apache Tomcat (in the ROOT webapp folder).